kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 ### Story page

-* A short overview of game character, including funny/intrestiong story about each character
+* A short overview of game character, including funny/interesting story about each character

 [Back to Table Of Content](#tableOfContents)

 ### Game page:

-* A game page devided in section to choose character, battelfield and score area.
+* A game page divided in sections to choose character, battlefield and score area.

 [Back to Table Of Content](#tableOfContents)